How To Create Healthy Boundaries That Honour Your Soul.

 Whether we say “yes” or “no” is not a black-or-white thing.
 We need to explore how we’re feeling, what our energy is like and what other things are going on in our lives.

-During this step, connecting with the underlying beliefs that prevent us from creating compassionate space is essential.
+During this step, it is essential to connect with the underlying beliefs that prevent us from creating compassionate space.
 For example, if I believe putting others ahead of myself makes me a better person, I will always say “yes” when I want to say “no.”

 A helpful question to ask ourselves is, “What space do I need to create and maintain in this situation to maintain a compassionate stance?”